All Episodes

 Time Text

-This is an iHeart Podcast.
+This is an iHeart podcast.

 Let not your heart be troubled.

-You are listening to the Sean Hannity radio show podcast.
+You are listening to the Sean Hannity Radio Show Podcast.

 You know, attention to detail is critical when you own your own business, so use legalzoom.com for the legal details.

-Now their network of independent attorneys licensed in 48 states, well, they know local laws and can provide answers to your legal questions.
+Well, they know local laws and can provide answers to your legal questions.

 LegalZoom.com is not a law firm, so you won't pay by the hour.

-Just use Hannity One when you check out and save even more.com.
+Just use Hannity One when you check out and save even more.

 You know, I want you to just take note.

-You've got this uh book that's coming out on Hillary Clinton, a Secret Service agent blowing the lid off of Hillary's dark side.
+You've got this book that's coming out on Hillary Clinton, a Secret Service agent blowing the lid off of Hillary's dark side.

 He's not the first person to do this.

-And I want you to watch and I want you to observe the left is going to try and smear and slander and hurt and assassinate the character of this particular well, Secret Service agent.
+The left is going to try and smear and slander and hurt and assassinate the character of this particular well, Secret Service agent.

-Now I've covered over the years many firsthand accounts, one Clinton inside to another.
+Now, I've covered over the years many first-hand accounts, one Clinton inside to another.

 They describe Hillary as what?